When to Start Planning A Wedding After Engagement?

 A week before the wedding

 Check everyone got their dresses.
-Keep your bridesmaids and groomsmen supplied with all the items they need, like shoes, ties, outfits, and so on.
+Keep your maid of honor, bridesmaids, and groomsmen supplied with all the items they need, like shoes, ties, outfits, and so on.
 Do your packing for your honeymoon.
 Have pre-wedding fun with your besties.
 Celebrate the completion of the planning process and begin the fun!

 FAQs About When to Start Planning A Wedding